-Generally, an accrual basis taxpayer can deduct accrued expenses in the tax year that all events occurred that determine the liability and the amount of the liability can be determined with reasonable accuracy.
-However, all the events that establish liability for the amount are treated as occurring only when economic performance takes place.
-There are exceptions for recurring items.
-See section 461(h).
+Generally, an accrual basis taxpayer can deduct accrued expenses in the tax year in which (1) all events that determine the liability have occurred, (2) the amount of the liability can be figured with reasonable accuracy, and (3) economic performance takes place with respect to the expense.
+There are exceptions to the economic performance rule for certain items, including recurring expenses.
+See section 461(h) and the related regulations for the rules for determining when economic performance takes place.